-Portugal – First impressions and charming countryside
+Portugal – First imPressions and charming countryside

 Portugal is one of those European countries that we had visited only shortly before starting our nomad life.
 We had actually just spent one day in Lisbon between flights, so had only seen a tiny glimpse of this beautiful country on the Iberian Peninsula next to the Atlantic Ocean.
-So now it’s time to get to know Portugal better, and travel around it for a month, from the beaches of Algarve to the rugged northeast.
+So now it’s time to get to know Portugal better, and to travel around it for a month, from the beaches of Algarve to the rugged northeast.

 Quick visit to Lisbon